anguchina/first_app/README.md

 * ...

+This is the first application for the ruby on rails

 Please feel free to use a different markup language if you do not plan to run
 <tt>rake doc:app</tt>.